mattja/sdeint/README.rst

 There already exist some python and MATLAB packages providing Euler-Maruyama and Milstein algorithms, and a couple of others.
 So why am I bothering to make another package?

 It is because there has been 25 years of further research with better methods but for some reason I can't find any open source reference implementations.
 Not even for those methods published by Kloeden and Platen way back in 1992.
-So I will aim to put some improved methods here.
+So I will aim to gradually add some improved methods here.

 This is prototype code in python, so not aiming for speed.
 Later can always rewrite these with loops in C when speed is needed.